Justice for Survivors of Child Sexual Abuse

 The Catholic Church and other institutions have announced plans to establish compensation funds that they administer.
 Survivors should know that taking compensation or receiving services arranged by one of these funds may prevent them from benefiting from future recovery efforts or changes in the law.

-Each survivor of child sexual abuse has a right to seek compensation for medical and counseling expenses, lost wages, and for the pain and suffering they have experienced and should have their case evaluated by an experienced attorney.
+Each survivor of child sexual abuse has a right to seek compensation for medical and counseling expenses, lost wages, and for the pain and suffering they have experienced.
+Each case is unique and should be evaluated by a lawyer who is experienced in child sexual and clergy abuse lawsuits.